-The ISO/IEC 29182 series are comprised of seven parts.
-Brief descriptions of these parts are given next.
+The ISO/IEC 29182 series comprises seven parts.
+Brief descriptions of these parts are given next, followed by an introduction to Part 4.

-Part 1 provides a general overview and the requirements for the sensor network reference architecture.
+ISO/IEC 29182-1 provides a general overview and the requirements for the sensor network reference architecture.

-Part 2 provides definitions for the terminology and vocabulary used in the reference architecture.
+This part of ISO/IEC 29182 provides definitions for the terminology and vocabulary used in the reference architecture.

-Part 3 presents the reference architecture from various viewpoints, such as business, operational, system, technical, functional, and logical views.
+ISO/IEC 29182-3 presents the reference architecture from various viewpoints, such as business, operational, system, technical, functional, and logical views.

-Part 4 categorizes the entities comprising the reference architecture into two classes of physical and functional entities and presents models for the entities.
+ISO/IEC 29182-4 categorizes the entities comprising the reference architecture into two classes of physical and functional entities and presents models for the entities.

-Part 5 provides detailed information on the interfaces among various entities in the reference architecture.
+ISO/IEC 29182-5 provides detailed information on the interfaces among various entities in the reference architecture.

-Part 6 provides detailed information on the development of International Standardized Profiles.
+ISO/IEC 29182-6 provides detailed information on the development of International Standardized Profiles.

-Part 7 provides design principles for the reference architecture that take the interoperability requirements into account.
+ISO/IEC 29182-7 provides design principles for the reference architecture that take the interoperability requirements into account.